-Under Canadian GAAP, the Fund classified units as equity.
-Under IFRS, IAS 32, Financial Instruments: Presentation, requires that if all the criteria under paragraph 16A are met, the units (which are puttable instruments) should be classified as equity but if they do not meet all the conditions, they should be classified as financial liabilities.
-The Fund's units meet all the criteria outlined in IAS 32 paragraph 16A for classification as equity and therefore have been classified as equity on transition to IFRS.
+Under Canadian GAAP, the Fund classified the units as equity.
+Under IFRS, IAS 32, Financial Instruments: Presentation, requires that the units (which are puttable instruments) be classified as financial liabilities unless all the criteria outlined in IAS 32 paragraph 16A are met.
+The Fund's units do not meet all the criteria outlined in IAS 32 paragraph 16A which would require the units to be classified as equity by exception, and therefore, have been reclassified as financial liabilities on transition to IFRS.